-Schizophrenia is a complex psychotic disorder that affects about 1% of the population, with a nearly equal distribution between men and women [53].
-Onset occurs later in women compared with men [53].
+Schizophrenia is a complex psychotic disorder that affects less than 1% of the population, with a nearly equal distribution between men and women.
+Onset occurs later in women compared with men [54].
 Symptoms of schizophrenia comprise three broad categories: positive, negative, and cognitive.